firebolt-db/godocs/docs/API-reference/using-async-queries.md

 An asynchronous query runs in the background and returns a successful response once it is accepted by the computing cluster, so that a client can proceed with other tasks without waiting for the statement to finish.
 The status of an asynchronous query can be checked at specified intervals, which provides flexibility, so that you can check the query's status at meaningful times based on the expected duration of the operation.
 For example, a user can avoid unnecessary resource consumption by only checking the status periodically, rather than maintaining an open connection for the entire duration of the query, which might be unreliable or unnecessary for certain tasks.

-Asynchronous queries are ideal for long-running sql statements, such as `INSERT`, `VACUUM`, or `COPY INTO`, where keeping an HTTP connection open is both unreliable and unnecessary, and where the statement might return zero rows.
+Asynchronous queries are ideal for long-running sql statements, such as `INSERT`, or `VACUUM`, where keeping an HTTP connection open is both unreliable and unnecessary, and where the statement might return zero rows.
 While these operations continue running even if the connection drops, tracking them can be challenging.
 Using an asynchronous query allows you to check the status of operations at intervals, based on the expected duration.

 You should use asynchronous queries for any supported operation that may take more than a few minutes for which there are no results.